-I’ve written before about how New Zealand reportedly isn’t always the first Used to describe something as being awesome or great. for immigrants.
-Similarly, New Zealand isn’t the first Used to describe something as being awesome or great. for most Indian students.
+I’ve written before about how New Zealand reportedly isn’t always the first choice for immigrants.
+Similarly, New Zealand isn’t the first choice for most Indian students.
 However, due to a change in the New Zealand Qualification Authority’s rules on international students, more and more Indian students have flooded into New Zealand.

 The rule change, which happened in 2013, changed the English Language requirements for international students.
 It allowed some Private Training Establishments (PTEs) to enrol students without proving they could speak English through a standardised test.
 Rather, they were able to use their own test criteria to determine whether someone is English speaking.

 Between 2013 and 2014, after the rule change, the number of Indian students increased from 12,000 to 20,000.

 Navneet Singh is the co-founder of an education consultancy firm, GoGlobal.
 He says he sends ‘hundreds’ of Indian students to New Zealand each year and that while the policy change wasn’t intended to be bad for New Zealand, it had resulted in negative impacts.

 “Before anybody could understand what happened, it went haywire.

 “The primary responsibility [for English testing] was given to the PTEs…and who made the biggest money?
 The PTEs.”